4 Things To Do At The Grand Canyon South Rim in 1/2 Day

 Bicycle Along Hermit Road

 Hermit Road is not open to cars, just bikes and foot traffic.
 It follows the rim and allows you to get away from much of the crowd and access gorgeous views of the Grand Canyon.
 Didn’t bring your bike?
 You can rent one from Bright Angel Bicycles next to the visitor center.
-While there pop into their cafe and grab a box lunch for the ride.
+While there pop into their café and grab a box lunch for the ride.

-To save time, you can bike one way and take the free shuttle back.
+To save even more time, you can bike one way and take the free shuttle back.
 Bright Angel Bicycles also offer a rent and shuttle service that makes this trip really super easy.
-My Grand Canyon Park captured a bit of their ride.
-Looks like so much fun!

 Things to do at Grand Canyon South Rim - Bright Angel Trail - Kari Kaps